-If you don’t have a Costco membership, ask your friends if they have a membership.
-Worst case you can sign up for the membership, which is $60 annually.
+If you do not have a membership, it is only $60 annually.
 The cost of the annual fee might be worth the savings you’ll gain from shopping there.

 Plus, you can go back in case you need to get anything for another party.